RokitSalad/Helpful.CircuitBreaker/README.md

  - [Azure Queue Event Factory](https://github.com/RokitSalad/Helpful.CircuitBreaker.Events.AzureQueue)
  - [Azure WAD Event Factory](https://github.com/RokitSalad/Helpful.CircuitBreaker.Events.AzureWad)
  - [Eventstore Event Factory](https://github.com/RokitSalad/Helpful.CircuitBreaker.Events.EventStore)

+The CircuitBreakerFactory is used to register and retrieve instances of the circuit breaker.
+You should use at least one circuit breaker per type and give it a BreakerId releated to the type of the circuit that is being circuit broken and the environment it is being run in.

 ```c#
 var circuitBreakerConfig = new CircuitBreakerConfig